Burrow’s 321 yards helps No. 2 LSU down No. 9 Auburn, 23-20

 Auburn: Nix looked more prepared to play in a hostile environment than he did at Florida two weeks earlier.
 The freshman made his share of plays, but wasn’t quite consistent enough for Auburn to keep pace with a more seasoned and prolific LSU offense down the stretch.

+LSU: Defensively, the game was encouraging for LSU, which sacked Nix three times, held his completion percentage below 50 percent.

+“When our defense plays like that, nobody is going to beat us,” Burrow said.

-LSU: Defensively, the game was encouraging for LSU, but the offense has stalled in the red zone a half dozen times in the past two games.
+But the offense has stalled in the red zone a half dozen times in the past two games.
 LSU has gotten away with it so far, but that might not cut it in Tuscaloosa.

 UP NEXT